 Ball retained dentures are another type of implant supported denture.
 They are also called stud-attached dentures because of the ball and socket mechanism used to hold them in place.
 The dentures are designed with several sockets on the base that line up with balls attached to the dental implants.
 The balls and sockets create a very secure fit, allowing for an open palate denture.
 This method is even less likely to slip than ball-retained dentures.

-To learn more about dental implants for Worthington and Columbus, OH or to schedule a consultation with Dr. TJ Miller II, call our office today.
+To learn more about dental implants or to schedule a consultation with Dr. TJ Miller, call our office today.